Hyperion sewage treatment plant: Reclaimed water

-Environmental controversies
+Environmental impacts

-Heal the Bay was founded in 1985 as a result of what was being done at Hyperion.
-Heal the Bay's original goal was to keep neighboring ocean water near the plant clean.
-At the time Hyperion was dumping used syringes, condoms, and tampons.
-Consequently, these products were going into the ocean through a pipeline having harmful effects on the ocean's ecosystem, people visiting the beach, and surfers.
-It took two years to have Hyperion accountable for their actions, and it took 12 years, along with $12.6 billion, to have Hyperion discharge clean water into the Santa Monica Bay.
-After this large-scale overhaul of the plant, Hyperion was up to the California regulations that were put in place in 1985.
+Heal the Bay, an environmental advocacy group, was founded in 1985 to address ongoing water quality problems at Hyperion.
+The group's original goal was to keep neighboring ocean water near the plant clean.
+At the time Hyperion was discharging used syringes, condoms, and tampons into the ocean through a pipeline, causing harmful effects on the ocean's ecosystem, people visiting the beach, and surfers.
+It took two years to hold Hyperion accountable for its actions, and it took 12 years, at a cost of $12.6 billion, to have the plant discharge cleaner effluent into Santa Monica Bay.
+After this large-scale overhaul of the plant, Hyperion was complying with EPA and California regulations.

 Heal the Bay provided information to the public in 2017 when Hyperion was undergoing maintenance work on a 5 mi pipeline that goes into the ocean.
-During this time the plant used its emergency pipeline.
+During this time, the plant used its emergency pipeline.
 This had negative impacts on local beaches such as a rise in chlorine and bacteria levels for two months.